-Option #1\\ - Take Interstate 95 to Exit 113 in Augusta

-Follow signs to Route 3, Belfast

-Follow Route 3 East to Belfast, 43 miles.
-Route 3 merges with Route 1 North

-Continue on Route 1 North/Route 3 to Bucksport, 18 miles

-One mile past Bucksport McDonald's, turn right on Route 166

-The Admissions Office is located in the Captain Quick Alumni Hall, and visitor parking is available in the adjacent lot.
+Option #1\\ - Take Interstate 95 to Exit 113 in Augusta Follow signs to Route 3, Belfast Follow Route 3 East to Belfast, 43 miles.
+Route 3 merges with Route 1 North Continue on Route 1 North/Route 3 to Bucksport, 18 miles One mile past Bucksport McDonald's, turn right on Route 166 After 8 miles, continue on Route 166 until stop sign Take a right and follow 166 into Castine The Admissions Office is located in the Captain Quick Alumni Hall, and visitor parking is available in the adjacent lot.